BabasGames/wot-mod-station/README.md

 ## 🚀 How to Use

-1. Download the latest release.
+1. Download the latest release (`WoTModStation_vXX.exe` or `WoTModsManager.exe`).
 2. Close World of Tanks.
-3. Run `WoTModStation_vXX.exe` (administrator rights may be required).
+3. Run the executable (administrator rights may be required, no installation needed).
-4. Select your WoT folder if it is not auto-detected.
+4. Select your WoT folder if not auto-detected.
 5. Choose mods → **Install**.
 6. To update mods, simply relaunch the app.
+7. First launch will ask for:
+   - Language selection
+   - Acceptance of Terms of Service
+   - WoT installation detection

 ---

+## 📋 System Requirements

+- Windows 10 or later (64-bit)
+- World of Tanks installed
+- Internet connection (for downloading mods)

+---

 ## 📝 To Do / Planned Features

-- **Profiles**: save multiple mod sets (e.g. “Casual”, “Competitive”, “Sniper”) and share them with your friends.
+- **Profiles**: save multiple mod sets (e.g. “Casual”, “Competitive”, “Sniper”) and share them.
 - **Automatic updates**: detect outdated mods and propose newer versions.
-- **Optional hosted mods**: community-requested mods may be added.
+- **Optional hosted mods**: add community-requested mods.
-- **Logs**: detailed action log for easier troubleshooting.
+- **Logs**: detailed action log for troubleshooting.

 ---

 ## ❓ FAQ

 **Where do mods come from?**
-By default, mods are downloaded from the official site [wgmods.net](https://wgmods.net).
+By default, mods are downloaded from [wgmods.net](https://wgmods.net) and community repositories.

 **Game won’t start?**
 Try verifying game files via the Wargaming launcher.

 **Antivirus warning?**
 Unsigned installers can trigger alerts.
 Add an exception if needed.

+---

+## 🌍 Languages

+- English
+- Français
+- Deutsch
+- Español
+- Italiano
+- Русский
+- Українська

+---

+## 📝 License

+This software is provided "as is" without warranty of any kind.
+Use at your own risk.

+---

+## 🤝 Contributing

+This project is actively developed.
+Bug reports and suggestions are welcome via GitHub Issues.

 ---